-- Port triggering can be used by any computer on your network, although only one computer can use it at a time. - Port forwarding is configured for a single computer on your network. - With port triggering, the router does not need to know the computer's IP address in advance.
-The IP address is captured automatically. - Port forwarding requires that you specify the computer's IP address during configuration, and the IP address can never change.

-- Port triggering requires specific outbound traffic to open the inbound ports, and the triggered ports are closed after a period of no activity. - Port forwarding is always active and does not need to be triggered.
+- Any computer on your network can use port triggering, but only one computer can use it at a time. - Port forwarding is allowed only for the computer that you specify on your network. - With port triggering, you do not need to specify the computer's IP address.
+The IP address is captured automatically. - Port forwarding requires that you specify the computer's IP address during configuration, and the IP address can never change. - Port triggering requires specific outbound traffic to open the inbound ports, and the triggered ports are closed after a period of no activity. - Port forwarding is always active and does not need to be triggered.